althomi3/flutterWeighliftingJournal/README.md

 The main use case for this app lies between the two breakpoints.
 Edge cases are devices < breakpoint 1 and > breakpoint 2.
 The breakpoints affect the display of the list of entries in the ViewScreen.

 The behaviour triggered by the breakpoints is defined via a generic responsive widget using the LayoutBuilder class.
 The generic responsive widget takes 3 widgets that are displayed depending on the parent widget width.
 In the app, the responsive widget is wrapped insides the Column of the MainLayout in the ViewScreen.
 Thereby, the widget's behaviour is controlled by the detected width of the MainLayout widget.

+## Outlook and Improvement Opportunities
+- add time and date perspective
+    - allows users to track date and time or training
+    - provide time-bases statistics and thereby improve the quality of insights on hypertrophy.
+Because training breaks play and important role for muscle breakdown.
+- allow filtering
+- allow custom exercise types the user generates
+- provide data visualization for quick and understandable insights